guilopesn/sftpfilesync/README.md

 	Example: C:\\Test

 #### filesyncjob.jobindex.isrecursively
-	Must specify whether the source directory of job should be recursively synchronized.
+	Must specify whether the source directory of job (Defined in the filesyncjob.jobindex.source parameter) should be recursively synchronized.
 	Example: true
 	Note: It is only considered in cases where the origin defined for the job is a directory